Monday Message 20.02.23

-HMCTS is hosting a webinar for defence professionals on Wednesday 22nd February at 1pm.
+HMCTS is hosting a on Wednesday 22nd February at 1pm.
 You can find out about advertised recent progress made introducing the Common Platform case management system to criminal courts, plans for further implementation and see a demo of new features.

 The education events and various mentoring schemes, spark again the memory of why we work in criminal law.
 Funding is crucial but also the accountability mechanism of criminal justice lays people bare at their most vulnerable, with eyes turned to the courts for resolution.
 This dependence on defence and prosecution is in itself is a driver for barristers.
 It also is responsibility that we wear heavily and that we wish to discharge with pride in our profession.

 We want to point to a world class criminal justice system again.